kstenerud/concise-encoding/cte-specification.md

 ### String

 An array of UTF-8 encoded bytes.

+#### String content rules

-Strings must not contain BOM (u+feff), NUL (u+0000), or escape sequences that evaluate to those.
+A string's content must not contain the NUL character (u+0000), reserved characters, or escape sequences that evaluate to those.
+Control characters and non-printable characters must be escaped where escape sequences are allowed, and must not be present at all where escape sequences are disallowed.

 Strings must always resolve to complete, valid unicode sequences (for example, no unpaired surrogates) when fully decoded (i.e. after evaluating all escape sequences).

+#### Forms

-Unlike other array types, strings are not prefixed with an encoding type, and are delimited differently:
+Unlike other array types, the string type is not prefixed with an encoding type, and is delimited differently depending on the circumstances in order to be more human friendly:

  * [Quoted sequence](#quoted-string)
  * [Verbatim sequence](#verbatim-string)